singudotdev/java-microservices-spring-api/README.md

-This is an API with the purpose of be a template for microservice based projects that uses Spring Boot 3, Swagger/OpenAPI 3, Logstash and Consul as a service discovery.
+This is an API with the purpose of be a template for microservice based projects that uses Spring Boot 3, Swagger/OpenAPI 3, Logstash, Consul as a service discovery and Keycloak as authentication platform.
 Will add elasticsearch and PostgreSQL in the future in order to use PostgreSQL, Elasticsearch and MongoDB.

 How to deploy with Docker Compose: